 The Department offers broad coverage of biology in which this degree can be pursued.
 Areas of specialization include ecology, population biology, aquatic biology and limnology, genetics, physiology, comparative anatomy and morphology, microbiology, systematics, genetics and molecular biology.
 Each graduate student works closely with one or more faculty members, who direct the student's course work and research.

-Refer to the statement of requirements for the Master of Science in Biology for important information on additional requirements related to teaching, seminar requirements, comprehensive oral exam, and grades.
+Refer to the Biology Graduate Handbook for important information on additional requirements related to teaching, seminar requirements, comprehensive oral exam, and grades.